 Workshop Title: The Leader’s Script – Understanding your personal script and building character as a leader

 Viv Grant (Host)

-Viv has been in the education profession for over twenty five years.
-She is a former primary head teacher and seventeen years ago was one of the youngest heads in the country to turn around a failing primary school.
+Viv Grant is the Director of Integrity Coaching.
+She is also an Executive Coach, Author and Public Speaker.
+Viv has been in the teaching profession for over thirty years.
+When she was just thirty-one and expecting her first child, she was appointed as one of the youngest Heads in the country to turn around a failing primary school.

 Join us as we explore how we can bring the Humanity back into School Leadership…

 If you’d like to develop new ways of leading that better support your well-being and help you to maintain your ability to lead and inspire others, then pre-register for “Education for the Soul” 2019 today…